-- Pro:Data-Driven Curriculum – Excel and VBA are financial modeling skills that absolutely deserve their own courses.
-They’re part of a financial analyst’s responsibilities, and comprise difficult sections of the certification exam.
+- Pro:Data-Driven Curriculum – Excel and VBA are financial modeling and company valuation skills that absolutely deserve their own courses.
+They’re integral to investment analysis, and comprise difficult sections of the certification exam.
 Fortunately, NYIF offers a comprehensive course for these topics, ensuring you know enough to jump into your future job.

 - Pro: Supplementary Certs – While preparing for the CFI exam, you can also earn bonus certifications to enhance your professional resume.
 I recommend checking out their courses for Corporate Finance & Valuation Methods and Online Professional Certificate in Valuation.